“Where are you based for in-person consultations, and can I make an appointment over Skype?”

 “What should I bring to my first appointment?”

 Just your lovely self and any questions, concerns or niggling thoughts that are on your mind.
 This time is yours, and no area of nutrition is off limits!
 By the time our first appointment comes around, I will have everything else that I need, as I will send you a Welcome Packet upon your booking.
 This will include a questionnaire about yourself, your lifestyle and your health goals, and I will request that you complete it at least 48 hours prior to our appointment.
 I will also have you complete a 3-day food diary in advance, so that we have a solid starting point from which to make changes.
-If you are the type that likes to jot down notes or information, feel free to bring along a notepad and pen, but don’t worry about remembering everything as I will provide you with an Action Plan post-appointment detailing our main discussion points.
+If you are the type that likes to jot down notes or information, feel free to have notepad and pen on hand, but don’t worry about remembering everything as I will provide you with an Action Plan post-appointment detailing our main discussion points.

 “How many appointments will I need?”